kendo-labs/kendo-lint/README.md

-# kendoLint
+# kendo-lint

-## About kendoLint
+## About kendo-lint

 A static analysis (linting) tool that checks your usage of Kendo UI objects... automatically!

 ## Compatibility and Requirements

-kendoLint was designed to inspect your Kendo UI configurations in a terminal environment with Node.js
+kendo-lint was designed to inspect your Kendo UI configurations in a terminal environment with Node.js

-kendoLint currently depends on the following libraries:
+kendo-lint currently depends on the following libraries:

 - Node
 - NPM